archlinux/archlinux-docker/REPRO.md

     $PWD/output/Dockerfile.repro
 ```

-The following built artifact will be located in `$PWD/output`:
+The following resulting artifacts will be located in `$PWD/output`:

 * repro.tar.zst (the rootFS)
 * repro.tar.zst.SHA256 (sha256 hash of the rootFS)